clawpack/doc/doc/googleearth_plotting.rst

   plotfigure.kml_dpi = 12

-The resulting PNG file has a resolution of only 360x360, but in fact, is free of the vertical and horizontal stripes that appeared in the default, much higher resolution image.
+The resulting PNG file has a resolution of only 360x360, but in fact, is free of the vertical and horizontal stripes that appeared in the much higher resolution image created from the default settings.

 .. figure::  images/GE_nonaliased.png
    :scale: 200%